dcunited001/dcunited001.github.io/_drafts/2016-07-15-facets-of-greatness-understanding-the-political-system.md

 game would age more quickly and the adaptation would require discussion.

-## Sidenote on personal success
+Well, that's it!
+No more politics for now...
+Womp Womp; The End;;

-- click [here]() if you'd like to skip. lulz
+## A Brief Journey Into My Personal Life

-Sidenote: yes, i've made less than 30% of the aggregate income that I should have over the past few years, mostly to pursue startup ideas.
+Yes, i've made less than 30% of the aggregate income that I should have over the past few years, mostly to pursue startup ideas.
 But if you haven't figured it out yet, just because I haven't had spectacular success doesn't mean I'm an idiot.
-The crap I've dealt with from specific people I worked with (less than five people) has been a serious setback, for which I have no one to hold accountable.
+The crap I've dealt with from specific people I worked with (about five people) has been a serious setback, for which no one has been held accountable.

 But that doesn't mean I'm a failure.
 If you associate success with riches -- or with the appearance of money! -- then you should reassess